Two-Line Navigation Menu (Transparent)

 Create Independent Futures

 Equip young people with the knowledge, skills, and emotional foundations they need for adulthood.
-Through personalised learning, leadership opportunities, and targeted coaching, learners develop independence, self-advocacy, and readiness for life beyond school.
+Through personalised learning, leadership opportunities, and targeted coaching, learners develop independence, self, advocacy, and readiness for life beyond school.

 🏛️